 In 1942 two strong quakes damaged city buildings and as a result, architectural ornamentation such as pediments was removed.
-Two more strong quakes occurred in 2013, and another in 2016.
+Two more strong quakes occurred in 2013, and another in 2016 necessitated the demolition of several modern office buildings erected on reclaimed land on Wellington’s waterfront.
 Because further large earthquakes are likely – even overdue – new buildings are designed to survive.
 Older buildings must be either strengthened or demolished.

 The region’s main river is the Hutt.
 It rises in the southern Tararua Range, flows south-west along the Wellington Fault, then turns south and flows into the eastern side of Wellington Harbour.
 The other main river is the Ōtaki.
 Rising on the western side of the Tararua Range, it travels north-west and flows into the Tasman Sea south of Ōtaki.

-New Zealand lies in the path of the roaring forties – the prevailing westerly winds.
+New Zealand lies in the path of the roaring forties – the persistent westerly winds that prevail between 40º and 50º South.
 The central ranges deflect these winds through Cook Strait, the narrow gap between the North and South islands.
-Funnelled through this passage, they become faster and stronger.
+Funnelled through this passage, they become stronger.
 Wellington is in the teeth of these winds.

 Gusty north-westerlies alternate with southerlies.
-North-westerly winds predominate in spring and summer, while southerlies dominate in winter.
+North-westerly winds predominate in spring and summer, while southerlies are most common in winter.
 Records show that in one year, northerlies and north-westerlies blew for 61% of the time and southerlies for 28%.
-Only 11% of days were calm.
-Winds of more than 60 kilometres per hour blew on 173 days a year, compared to 30 days for Rotorua and 35 for Nelson.
+Gusts of more than 60 kilometres per hour are recorded nearly every second day – 173 days a year on average – compared to just 30 days for Rotorua and 35 for Nelson.

-Wellington’s most severe winds usually come from the south, dragging cold air up from the Southern Ocean, blasting the region and sometimes leaving snow on the higher hills.
+Wellington’s most brutal winds usually come from the south, dragging cold air up from the Southern Ocean, blasting the region and sometimes leaving snow on the higher hills.

-The region’s average daily temperature is 12.8º C (slightly above the national average) and the city has more than 2,000 hours of sunshine a year – similar to Auckland and Christchurch.
+The city’s average daily temperature is 12.8º C (slightly above the national average) and it averages 2,055 hours of sunshine a year – a similar amount to Auckland and Christchurch.

 In the past, the climate was more severe.
 The ice ages (the most recent ending 10,000 years ago) caused the sea level to drop more than 100 metres as water was absorbed by extensive polar ice caps.
 During the coldest phase (about 25,000–15,000 years ago), the sea retreated and much of Cook Strait became a plain stretching far to the west.
-In the mountains, glaciers formed, and traces can still be seen in the Tararuas today.
-Elsewhere the rise and fall of the sea level is evident in coastal terraces such as Tongue Point, on the south coast.
+In the mountains, glaciers formed, and traces of them can still be seen in the Tararuas.
+The rise and fall of the sea level is evident in coastal terraces such as Tongue Point, on the south coast.

-Wellington city receives 1,207 millimetres of rain each year – slightly less than the national average of 1,400 millimetres.
+Wellington city receives an average of 1,207 millimetres of rain each year – the national average is about 1,400 millimetres.

-Before European settlement, vegetation in the Wellington region was roughly divided into four types:
+Before European settlement, vegetation in the Wellington region was roughly divided into four zones:

 Māori had cleared vegetation around the harbour and Mt Victoria, but the rest of the region remained heavily forested.
 European settlers then cleared large tracts of forest.
 Apart from patches in Ōtari–Wilton’s Bush and Wainuiomata, little lowland forest survives.
-The beech and conifer–broadleaf forests in the mountains north and east were saved when the Crown purchased the Tararua and Remutaka ranges in 1870.
+The beech and conifer–broadleaf forests in the hills to the north and east were saved when the Crown purchased the Tararua and Remutaka ranges in 1870.

 Wellington’s native bush once reached into the town.
 Early resident Ebenezer Maxwell recalled ‘a magnificent dense forest – matai, rimu, kahikatea (white pine), miro, totara, maire, kowhai … and a wonderful profusion of creepers, ferns and mosses covering the ground, logs and stumps, and right up the trees and along the limbs, making an entrancing fairy land.’
 1

 For much of the 20th century Wellington’s hills were dominated by livestock farming.
-In the 1930s the first major reforestation project began when government relief workers planted the flanks of Mt Victoria and Tinakori Hill (later called Te Ahumairangi Hill) with exotic trees – pine and macrocarpa.
+In the 1930s the first major reforestation project began when government relief workers planted the flanks of Mt Victoria and Tinakori Hill (now called Te Ahumairangi) with exotic trees – pine and macrocarpa.

 From the 1950s farmers began to let their poorer lands convert to gorse and scrub, through which native species began to re-emerge.
 This process continues.
 In summers past, the hills would turn the colour of straw.
 Today, many are green with regenerating bush.